Rejoice-Okafor/Microsoft-365-Security-Projects/README.md

 - Security Baseline & Documentation – Configuration reviews, SoWs, and compliance mapping Objectives

-Please click on each repository for detailed documentation and security implementations.

-# Microsoft 365 Security Projects

-This repository documents my end-to-end Microsoft 365 security implementations across Intune, Microsoft Defender, and Microsoft Purview solutions.
-Each linked repository contains configurations, deployment steps, governance rules, and documentation folders for audit readiness.
+Please click on each linked repository for detailed configurations, deployment steps, governance rules, and documentation folders for audit readiness.

 ## Repositories